Grants Management Travel

 New York State Tax Exemption (back to top)

 RF expenses related to travel within New York State are exempt from state and local sales and use tax.
-When renting vehicles and traveling within New York State, travelers should use the Tax Exempt Certification, Form ST-119.1.
+Contact the Grants Management Office for a copy of the RF's Tax Exempt Certification, Form ST-119.1.
+Contact telephone no.: 585-245-5060.

 The rental invoice and an explanatory statement of the rental car use must be attached to the Travel Payment Request form.
 The total cost must be recorded on the form.

 Research Foundation Preferred Rental Car Company (back to top)

-The Research Foundation has established an agreement with Enterprise Rental Car.
-Rentals will be direct billed to the Grants Management Office when and ONLY when the billing number is provided (please contact the Grants Management Office for this information).
-Personal credit cards are needed at the time of making the reservation.
+The Research Foundation has established agreements with National and Enterprise Rental Car companies.
+Rentals will be direct billed to GMO when and ONLY when the billing number is provided (please contact (585) 245-5060 for this information).
 The rental documents should clearly show that the vehicle is rented on behalf of the Research Foundation.
 This will eliminate any confusion regarding liability for coverage in the event of an insurance claim.

 Cost of Renting a Vehicle